-Tuna, salmon, halibut, snapper and tilapia, are the most popular choices that contain 26 to 29 grams of protein per 100 g serving.
-With swordfish and cod containing about 23 gram of protein at the same serving size.
+Tuna, salmon, halibut, snapper, and tilapia are the most popular choices that contain 26 to 29 grams of protein per 100 g serving, with swordfish and cod containing about 23 grams of protein at the same serving size.

-Don’t overlook other sources of seafood including shrimp, lobster, and scallops.
+Don’t overlook other sources of seafood, including shrimp, lobster, and scallops.
 A great place where you can get online seafood delivery is Lobster Anywhere

 Skim milk is utilized by mixing it into protein shakes and incorporating it into cooking methods.

-This makes for a protein rich snack.
+This makes for a protein-rich snack.
 Nonfat cottage cheese has 24 grams of protein per cup, while nonfat Greek yogurt is just under 20.
-Both options are a great snack options high in protein and calcium.
+Both options are great snack options high in protein and calcium.

-Whey in a powder form has versatility and can easily be added to recipes, smoothies and protein shakes to make it into a quick and convenient protein source.
+Whey is a powder form that has versatility and can easily be added to recipes, smoothies, and protein shakes to make it into a quick and convenient protein source.